 Our new report, Together at last: supporting refugee families who reunite in the UK, is based on learning from the British Red Cross Family Reunion Integration Service (FRIS).
 The service has supported 3,994 family members arriving in the UK to reunite with their family.

-The moment that a family torn apart by war, violence or persecution, reunites is full of joy and relief.
+Family reunion for a family torn apart by war, violence or persecution, is a moment full of joy and relief.
 But for some refugee families, it signals the start of a new struggle.
 Many face a multitude of barriers just to access the very basics, from suitable accommodation and an income, to fast access to schooling.

 Families have to do this without any formal support, while navigating complex systems that don’t reflect the reality of life for a reunited refugee family.
 Despite being a key safe route for people to reach the UK there has been very little, if any, government focus on the outcomes for reunited refugee families.